-3.0 KENYA'S POSITION
+3.0 Kenya's Position

-In a statement delivered to the UN Security Council Committee, Kenya does not own or possess any nuclear, chemical or biological weapons, nor does it have, and has never had, any nuclear, chemical or biological weapons production facility anywhere under its territory, nor transferred either directly or indirectly, any equipment for the production of such weapons.
-The country does not provide any assistance to any non-State actor to develop, acquire, manufacture, possess, transport, transfer or use nuclear, chemical or biological weapons or their means of delivery.7
+In a statement delivered to the UN Security Council Committee in December 2007, it was affirmed that "Kenya does not own or possess any nuclear, chemical or biological weapons, nor does it have, and has never had, any nuclear, chemical or biological weapons production facility anywhere under its territory, nor transferred either directly or indirectly, any equipment for the production of such weapons.
+The country does not provide any assistance to any non-State actor to develop, acquire, manufacture, possess, transport, transfer or use nuclear, chemical or biological weapons or their means of delivery".

 Additionally, Kenya has put up a number of national measures in her efforts to implement the convention.
-Some of the interventions reported at the 2015 Biological and Toxins Weapons Convention meeting of State Parties include8:

-- i.
-Collaboration with various State Parties such as Government of Denmark which has supported Kenya to develop a National Biosafety Framework aimed at development of Biosafety policy and Law.
+Some of the interventions reported at the 2015 Biological and Toxins Weapons Convention meeting of State Parties include:- i)Collaboration with various State Parties such as Government of Denmark which has supported Kenya to develop a National Biosafety Framework aimed at development of Biosafety Policy and Law.
 Further, Kenya signed a five-year agreement with the United States of America on Biological Threat Reduction under the auspices of the Global Health Security Agenda (GHSA).

-The aim of the agreement is to improve the ability of the county to prevent, detect and respond to infectious disease outbreaks.
+The aim of the agreement is to improve the ability of the country to prevent, detect and respond to infectious disease outbreaks.
 Through this initiative, the US Government will support the Government of Kenya to put in place measures to improve the protections against threats related to dangerous biological agents.
-This will ensure a whole government National Biosafety and Security system is in place, anchored in country specific bio-safety legislation. - ii.
-In order to implement Voluntary Management Standards on Biosafety and Biosecurity, Kenya has undertaken the establishment of a National Biosecurity Centre to promote Biosecurity and related issues in the country.
-Further, a Biosecurity Survey was conducted to gather information on the Biosecurity level and laboratory capacity in
+This will ensure a whole Government National Biosafety and Security system is in place, anchored in country specific bio-safety legislation.

+ii) In order to implement Voluntary Management Standards on Biosafety and Biosecurity, Kenya has undertaken the establishment of a National Biosecurity Centre to promote Biosecurity and related issues in the country.
+Further, a Biosecurity Survey was conducted to gather information on the Biosecurity level and laboratory capacity in Kenya, as well as provide information outlining relevant components for Biosecurity Legislation and its implementation.